olgaemms/davidemms.github.io/_posts/2019-09-18-020-running-your-own-orthofinder-analysis.md

 ```
 for f in *fa ; do python ~/orthofinder-tutorial/OrthoFinder/tools/primary_transcript.py $f ; done
 ```
-Shortening the filename also keeps the results tidy as the filenames are used to refer to the species, e.g. I shorten to Homo_sapiens.fa.
+Shortening the filename is also a good ideas as it keeps the results tidy as the filenames are used to refer to the species, e.g. I shorten to Homo_sapiens.fa.

 8. Run OrthoFinder (if you've not performed the above steps yourself but would like to run OrthoFinder you can get the prepared files here: [primary_transcripts.tar.gz]({{ site.github.url }}/assets/data/primary_transcripts.tar.gz).)
 ```